-Bitch I’mma punch you in the face!
+CARLOS: Bitch Imma punch you in the face!
 Whatcha gonna do?

-Carlos was shaken.
-No one has ever reacted this way.
+Carlos was thrown off.
+No one has reacted like that to his threats before.
 He scanned his teacher's face in search of weaknesses.
 Rob smiled.
 His mouth grinned but his grey eyes did not squint.
-Cold and steady, they locked on Carlos’ doubts like a hunter on his prey.
-The boy stepped back.
+Patient and impassive, they locked on Carlos’ doubts like a boa around its prey.
+The teenager stepped back.

-It was a hot Friday afternoon in Palm County, and a bad Friday for Rob.
-Carlos came to class with a black eye after "falling down the stairs".
-Like every Friday after school, Rob was stuck in traffic.
-Thousands of people waited helplessly on that bridge, inhaling exhaust gas with stoical patience.
-From above, the cars looked like colorful dots on a long line across turquoise waters.
+It was a hot Friday in Miami, and a bad day for Rob.
+Carlos came to class with a black eye after falling down the stairs.
+It was the second time this month.
+Rob tried to talk to him, but Carlos pushed him off and so did Rob.
+Pissed, Rob jumped in his Honda Accord and drove into the afterwork traffic.
+Thousands of people waited helplessly on the bridge, inhaling exhaust gas with stoical patience.
+From above, the cars looked like colorful dots on a long grey line across turquoise waters.
 Occasionally, the dots moved.

-The car in front of Rob did not move.
-He honked.
-The guy looked in the mirror and gave him the finger.
-Rob honked again, longer and meaner.
-The guy stepped out and graced him with a loud "fuck you".
-Rob honked three times, teasing him.
-He slammed the door and walked towards Rob, his face fuming with rage.
-Rob unfastened his seatbelt and as the man reached for his face, he grabbed his arm and pulled him through the window.
-Then, Rob slammed the man's head against the steering wheel in four vicious bursts.
-Blood spurt out of the man's nose.
+Rob replayed the argument with Carlos as he waited.
+He was angry at himself for losing his cool.
+The cars moved, but the one in front of him did not.
+Rob honked.
+The guy in front looked in the mirror and gave him the finger.
+Rob honked again, longer this time.
+The guy thrusted his arm out the window and graced him with a loud "fuck you!".
+Rob flashed his lights and pressed on the honk non-stop, gesturing for the guy to try him.
+The man in front stepped out of his car and walked towards Rob, fuming with rage.
+Rob unfastened his seatbelt and as the man reached through the window, Rob pulled his arm in and grabbed the back of his head.
+In four vicious bursts, Rob slammed his head against the steering wheel.
+Blood spurt out of the man's face.
 He fell to the ground, knocked out.

-The scene attracted people, phones, and created more traffic.
+The scene attracted people.
 Rob opened his door, stepped over the man’s body, and lit up a cigarette.
-Sirens were approaching.
-There was no way out.
-If the guy pressed charges, Rob would lose a lot and be a criminal for the rest of his life.
+He knew the drill.
+If the guy pressed charges, he would have a criminal file for the rest of his life, no more travels.
 An ambulance arrived, followed by the cops.
-They handcuffed Rob and pushed him in the back of the car.
-He had the right to remain silent, and he did.
+They handcuffed and pushed him in the back of the police car, to the jailhouse.
+Rob remained silent.

-NO FUCKING WAY!!!
+BLACK MAN: NO FUCKING WAY!!!
 It's really you hahaha!
 Come sit here my man.
-My little sister is in your class.
-She speaks highly of you.
+My sister speaks highly of you.

 It could be a lot worse.